Attila997/chatbox/README.md

 # chatbox
-Messneger clone with MERN stack and socket.io
+Messenger clone with MERN stack and socket.io